noobdealer/hwtycoon/CONTRIBUTING.md

 # Contributing
 Thank you for deciding to help!
-Note that this is a placeholder, for now.
+> [!NOTE]
+> This is a placeholder document, and is not at all finished.
 ## How to help
 Find an issue that you want to work on.
 Once you've completed it, send a pull request and I'll review it.
 ## Style guides